umlaeute/Gem/README.txt

 	other hardware that is related to your problem (e.g.: camera) does your system work with similar applications (e.g.: capture-software, openGL (games, "glxgears")
-	what is the output of pd when you start it with the "-verbose" flag (e.g.:"pd -verbose -lib Gem")
+	what is the output of Pd when you start it with the "-verbose" flag (e.g.:"pd -verbose -lib Gem")

 please do not use the puredata bugtracker for reporting Gem-specific bugs.